This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you purchase through my link.

 “When you go to the grocery store, make a point to not buy anything you don’t truly need.” – Kieron Sweeney

 Makes sense.
 Food is one of the most controllable expenses we have.
-Also, if we’re only buying what we truly need, then we’re more likely to make healthier choices.
+Also, if we only buy what we truly need, we’re more likely to make healthier choices.
 And our bodies will thank us for that.

-When I’ve gone to the grocery store with a shopping list and an exact amount in mind for how much to spend, that’s when I’ve been the most disciplined.
-I’ve been proud of myself when I’ve stuck with the list and the budget.
+When I’ve gone to the grocery store with a shopping list and an exact amount in mind for how much to spend, I’ve been the most disciplined.
+I’ve been pleased when I’ve stuck with the list and the budget.

 “When you shop for gifts or other items that bring you into stores full of temptations, get your mindset in place before you even leave the house.
 Acknowledge to yourself that it’s likely you’ll see things you’d like to buy, and remind yourself that you’ve chosen to become rich instead.” – Kieron Sweeney